AI Agents Need Real-Time Data

 The business version is less dramatic, but it is everywhere.

 A doctor’s appointment is open, or it is not.
 A restaurant table is available, or it is gone.
-A hotel room, store associate, service slot, delivery window, repair truck, inventory count, event ticket, and retail offer all live inside time.
+A hotel room, service slot, delivery window, repair truck, inventory count, event ticket, and retail offer all live inside time.

 Humans worked around that gap.